mkimball14/cryptotradingbot/docs/NEXT_STEPS.md

 - Moderate parameter stability (return std dev ~0.06) suggests the strategy has reasonable but not ideal adaptability

 #### Open Questions / Next Research Areas
+- What is the optimal balance between signal quantity and quality for different assets and timeframes?
+- Which signal strictness level (strict, balanced, relaxed) performs best in different market regimes?
+- How should zone influence vary based on market volatility and trading volume?
 - Which regime classification system (basic vs. enhanced) provides better overall trading performance?
 - What are the optimal threshold values for enhanced regime detection (ADX, volatility, momentum)?
 - How significant is the impact of S/D zones compared to regime-aware adaptation?